herrMirto/PinscapePico/README.md

 Refer to [WinAPI/README.md](WinAPI/README.md), and the source files in the WinAPI/ folder.

+### Cross-platform host API

+An experimental cross-platform host API is available in the `HostAPI` folder.
+This version now includes a basic implementation using **libusb** and **hidapi** to enumerate and open devices on Linux and macOS.
+The API is still incomplete but provides working examples for accessing the vendor and feedback controller interfaces without Windows.

+### Experimental Qt GUI

+The `GUIConfigToolQt` directory contains a Qt 6 based version of the Config Tool.
+It provides a simple main window that lists connected Pinscape devices and works on Linux and macOS.

 ### USB protocols

 The Windows C++ API is built atop a set of documented, structured, and